stephenrdoyle/markdown-cv/index.md

 Title: "The generation and maintenance of genetic novelty in parasitic helminths".

 `2014`
-- **WHO/TDR Research on the Vulnerability of Preventative Chemotherapy of Helminth Infections to Emergence of Drug Resistance** (three proposals; Grant and Doyle in collaboration with Osei-Atweneboana, M (Ghana), and Adjami, A (Burkina Faso)).
+- **WHO/TDR Research on the Vulnerability of Preventive Chemotherapy of Helminth Infections to Emergence of Drug Resistance** (three proposals; Grant and Doyle in collaboration with Osei-Atweneboana, M (Ghana), and Adjami, A (Burkina Faso)).
 Role: Co-Investigator.
   - CARIRS-markers: “Development of diagnostic genetic markers to detect sub-optimal response to ivermectin treatment” (Amount: $438,000 USD; Doyle lead writer)
   - CARIRS-mission: “Developing molecular tools to define Onchocerca volvulus transmission zones and estimate transmission risks between zones” (Amount: $224,000 USD)
   - TDResist: “A population genetic model for the selection and transmission of ivermectin sub-optimal response genotypes” (Amount: $87,000 USD)